Financial Grant Manager

 - Pay Grade:WQ

-Perform program management and/or supervisory duties administering publicly funded programs in support of community needs.
+Perform financial program management and/or supervisory duties administering publicly funded programs in support of agency needs.

 Duties & Responsibilities